Identify the Correct Global Period E/M Modifier

 Understanding global modifiers begins with a comprehension of the global surgical package.
-The CPT® surgical package definition indicates that for every surgical procedure, there are integral services included that cannot be reported or billed separately, as indicated in Example A.
+The CPT® surgical package definition indicates that for every surgical procedure, there are integral services included that cannot be reported or billed separately.

 The Centers for Medicare & Medicaid Services (CMS) refers to the surgical package concept as the “global period.”
 In minor procedures, such as removal of skin lesions or endoscopies, a zero- to 10-day global period after the procedure applies.
 For major surgeries, the global period is extended to one day prior to and 90 days after the procedure.
 An example of a major surgery would be an appendectomy.
 Note that commercial carriers may place different global periods on procedure codes.

 One way to determine the global period for Medicare is by using the Medicare Physician Fee Schedule Database (MPFSDB).
-Global surgery status indicators are attached to each procedure code from the surgery section of CPT®, as shown in Example B.
+Global surgery status indicators are attached to each procedure code from the surgery section of CPT®.

 Modifiers 24, 25, and 57 (see descriptors below) can be appended to E/M codes, which include CPT® 99201-99499, and ophthalmology codes 92002-92014; the latter codes are found in the medicine section of CPT®.

 Modifier 24 Unrelated evaluation and management service by the same physician during a postoperative period shows the E/M being billed is not part of the global surgical package and is separately reimbursable.
 To further indicate the procedure is unrelated, we usually—although not necessarily—use a different diagnosis from that linked to the previous procedure.